lorenzoscottb/Dream_Reports_Annotation/README.md

 # Automatic Dream–Reports Annotation with Large Language Models

-This repository contains the code, results, and analysis of the experiment on the automatic annotation of dream-reports.
-The annotation process is largely based on pre-trained largel language models (LLMs), implemented maninly via Hugging Face 🤗.
+This repository contains the code, results, and analysis of the experiments on automatically annotating dream reports' emotional content.
+The annotation process is largely based on pre-trained largel language models (LLMs), implemented via Hugging Face 🤗.

+Since you are here, you'd likely be interested in checking out [`DReAMy`](https://github.com/lorenzoscottb/DReAMy)!

 # Content
 ## Experiments